CounterpartyXCP/counterparty-core/docs/API.rst

 create_send
 ^^^^^^^^^^^^^^

-.. py:function:: create_send(source, destination, asset, amount, multisig=true)
+.. py:function:: create_send(source, destination, asset, quantity, multisig=true)

    Send XCP or a user defined asset.

    :param string source: The address that will be sending (must have the necessary quantity of the specified asset).
    :param string destination: The address to receive the asset.
-   :param integer amount: The :ref:`quantity <amounts>` of the asset to send.
+   :param integer quantity: The :ref:`quantity <quantitys>` of the asset to send.
    :param string asset: The :ref:`asset <assets>` to send.
    :param boolean multisig: See :ref:`this section <multisig_param>`.
    :return: The unsigned hex-encoded transaction in either OP_RETURN or multisig format.
 See :ref:`this section <multisig_param>`.